Mattquin45/CodeDoc/README.md

 Open your browser at 👉 http://localhost:8501
 or click on the link thats produced on the streamlit terminal

+- Please always make sure that both the API server is running at the same time as streamlit

 # 💡 Usage

 - Enter a directory path or upload files directly in the Streamlit UI.